ropensci-training/2023-pkg-dev-rocket/content/together/slides/index.en.md

 ## rOpenSci software review

-Read examples at <https://github.com/ropensci/software-review/issues/> for instance for a package you know
+Read examples at <https://github.com/ropensci/software-review/issues/> for instance for a package you know (via <https://ropensci.org/packages/all/>)

 ------------------------------------------------------------------------